Understanding Bariatric Surgery Los Angeles, CA

 Results in significant long-term weight loss, improved conditions like diabetes, and reduced heart disease risk.

-Can lead to "dumping syndrome," nutrient deficiencies, and is technically more complex.
+It can lead to "dumping syndrome," nutrient deficiencies, and is technically more complex.

 A band is placed around the upper part of the stomach to create a small pouch to hold food.

-Limits the amount of food the stomach can hold and increases the time it takes to digest food.
+It limits the amount of food the stomach can hold and increases the time it takes to digest food.

 Slower weight loss, regular follow-up visits for band adjustments, and possible band slippage or erosion.